 Sports ETA aims to provide resources to facilities of all shapes and sizes, whether that be a gym or 15 field sports complex, they feel operators can benefit from professional development.
 In some cases, the duo admits that tourism may not be an important factor to the facility, so focus is going to be on educating, building resources and development around helping them improve their abilities.
 At the same time, programming will be utilized to help make facilities more tourism-friendly.

 Sports ETA is in the midst of creating resources around facilities and the organization has made significant progress.
-Some of this revolves around the association’s annual symposium, held this year in Kansas City, April 20-23.
-After a successful inaugural facilities symposium in Knoxville in 2019, plans are in the works to launch an educational certification program for facilities at the event which includes wide-ranging, procedural, sales, and operational content.
+Some of this revolves around a virtual facility summit, in lieu of the organization’s cancelled symposium, which was set for April.
+After a successful inaugural facilities symposium in Knoxville in 2019, plans are in the works to launch an educational certification program for facilities which includes wide-ranging, procedural, sales, and operational content.

 At the same time, Sports ETA seeks to build partnerships that they can provide facilities that will be beneficial, both in terms of knowledge-based data and possibly financial considerations that will be advantageous.
 “We believe that we will have a tract with multiple educational offerings during symposium around facilities that will begin to work toward that new certification program.
 We are expecting a larger attendance than the 72 that we had last year” said Millay, who heads up the working committee.